Reiszecke/WebMIDIKit/README.md

 ```

 ORIGINAL README BELOW - PLEASE KEEP IN MIND THAT THE REPO URL IS DIFFERENT.
+For now, `https://github.com/Reiszecke/WebMIDIKit` at `Version exact 1.0.7` should be usable.

 ## About